digital-asset/daml/docs/source/daml/intro/5_Restrictions.rst

 Assertions and Errors
 ---------------------

 A second common kind of restriction is one on data transformations.
 For example, the simple Iou in :ref:`simple_iou` allowed the no-op where the ``owner`` transfers to themselves.
-This can be revented using an ``assert`` statement, which you have already encountered in the context of scenarios. ``assert`` does not return an informative error so often it's better to use the function ``assertMsg``, which takes a custom error message:
+This can be prevented using an ``assert`` statement, which you have already encountered in the context of scenarios. ``assert`` does not return an informative error so often it's better to use the function ``assertMsg``, which takes a custom error message:

 .. literalinclude:: daml/Intro_5_Restrictions.daml
   :language: daml